How Does A Vaccine Work?

 Where Do Vaccines Come In?

-Vaccines help you develop immunity to a certain type of disease without contracting the full blown disease first.
+Vaccines help you develop immunity to a certain type of disease without contracting the full-blown disease first.
 Vaccines are made from weakened germs that cause a certain disease.
 Typically given by injection, vaccines introduce a weak version of the virus into your body, triggering your immune system to create antibodies.
 Because the vaccine germs lack full strength, the antibodies are able to quickly overtake them.
 The antibodies then stay in your system, creating immunity.
-If the real disease enters your body later, the antibodies are able to recognize and react quicker.
+If the real disease enters your body later, the antibodies are able to recognize and react quickly.
 Therefore preventing you from getting sick.

 Vaccine Safety